Search the Site

 2019 Hub: Aya Elia | Danel Elpeleg | Manya Lozovskaya | Naomi Meroz | Keren Bergman | Yael Lotem | Rachel Elitzur | Zahra Saeed | Shemer Gaon Baraba

 Greenhouse Program – Middle East and North Africa

-Since its inception, Greenhouse has trained more than 200 filmmakers from the region, empowering them to use film as a catalyst for creating more open and just societies.
+Greenhouse trained more than 200 filmmakers from the region, empowering them to use film as a catalyst for creating more open and just societies.
 Greenhouse films, such as On the Way to School, A Film Unfinished, Dolphin Boy and the Academy-Award nominated 5 Broken Cameras, explore a rich diversity of social issues.
-40 Greenhouse films have been completed to date, and most of them have premiered and won awards at prestigious film festivals throughout the world.
+Over 40 films emerged from Greenhouse, and most of them premiered and won awards at prestigious film festivals throughout the world.